muratk5n/thirdwave/en/README.md

 ---

 Why does China still continue with zero-covid?
-Their vax is probably not too effective against the new strain.
+Bcz their vax is probably not too effective against the new strain?
 But zero-covid is not a long-term strategy.
 Trying to gain time while improving the vax?
-Enough questions?

 ---